fledge-iot/fledge/docs/91_version_history.rst

     - Performance improvements and Bug Fixes
     - Introduction of Safe Mode in case FogLAMP is accidentally configured to generate so much data that it is overwhelmed and can no longer be managed.

-- **FogLAMP Core**

-    - Performance improvements and Bug Fixes
-    - Introduction of Safe Mode in case FogLAMP is accidentally configured to generate so much data that it is overwhelmed and can no longer be managed.

 - **GUI**